About the Archive

 Our files are curated by the University of Hawaiʻi library system.
 Backed by these resources, Kaipuleohone provides a safe repository for priceless and unique materials to help ensure their accessibility for scientific and cultural purposes.

-Kaipuleohone currently contains 4431 items in 53 collections containing 180 distinct languages spanning a geographic region that includes Melanesia, Micronesia, Polynesia, southeast Asia, and China.
+Kaipuleohone currently contains 4785 items in 199 distinct languages spanning a geographic region that includes Melanesia, Micronesia, Polynesia, southeast Asia, and China.
 Kaipuleohone’s catalog is fully searchable online through two avenues:

 Please read our Conditions of Access (PDF) before downloading available materials.

 We accept materials from University of Hawai’i affiliates, and from anyone else with materials on languages from the Pacific or Asia.
 We accept born-digital items and can digitize analog materials like reel-to-reel and cassette recordings, images, and fieldnotes.
 Please read our Deposit Agreement Form (PDF) and our Embargo Policy (PDF).

 To inquire about depositing with us, including getting a Letter of Support for your NSF Documenting Endangered Languages proposal, please contact us.

 Kaipuleohone is administered by the Department of Linguistics at the University of Hawai‘i at Mānoa.
 The archive is curated by the university library in an institutional DSpace repository, ScholarSpace.